mkcjeb/mkcjbantugon.github.io/_posts/2024-03-05-Sales-Promotion-Analytics.md

 <b>Regional Sales Comparison</b><br>
 Focus on increasing sales efforts in high-performing regions like Ontario, Alberta, Texas, and Florida. <br>

 <b>Top Distributors and Items</b><br>
 Strengthen partnerships with top distributors like Home Depot and prioritize the promotion of high-selling items. <br>

 <b>Comparison of Promotion Impact</b><br>
 Plan promotions to align with successful periods, such as November and December, and monitor effectiveness to maximize impact. <br>

 <b>Trends and Top Distributors</b><br>
 Analyze factors contributing to the success of Lowe’s Companies Incorporated and consider replicating strategies in other regions. <br>

 <b>Type of Promotion</b><br>
--Leverage the popularity of Black Friday and the September Promotion by optimizing marketing efforts and product offerings during these periods. <br>
+Leverage the popularity of Black Friday and the September Promotion by optimizing marketing efforts and product offerings during these periods. <br>

 ### Storytelling and Conclusions